 Portfolio Loans

 Another option is a security-backed loan, which enables you to take a loan using a financial portfolio, such as a mutual fund, as collateral.
 There are several potential advantages to doing so.
 First, you can leave your portfolio in place, which enables it to grow.
-Second, because the loan is backed by your portfolio’s value, the interest charged will be lower than for an unsecured loan.
+Second, because your portfolio’s value backs the loan, the interest charged will be lower than for an unsecured loan.
 It is important to note that the risk of borrowing against the value of your securities is that if your investments fall in value, the money borrowed will emphasize your losses.

 Banks, Credit Unions and Lenders